Co-Publisher and Co-Editor of DAMN° Magazine,

 Studio Verter is an architecture practice based in Rotterdam.
 Established in 2014, Studio Verter is a collaboration between Claudio Saccucci and Roxane van Hoof, working in the fields of architecture, research and education.

-Curated Show Scenography by Scenography by Sophie Dries (France)
+Curated Show Scenography by Sophie Dries (France)

 Sophie Dries Architect is a Paris & Milan based design studio.
 She has been collaborating for several years with multiple luxury interior design & architecture offices in Paris such as Ateliers Jean Nouvel, Pierre Yovanovitch or Christian Liaigre.
 With the support of her team Arthur Cany & Marta Gruca, Emaillerie Belge, Plasticiet and Vrydaghs.